 The Power of Positive Ageing Mindset

 Mindset holds surprising power over how we experience age.
 Research from Yale University found that those who view ageing positively tend to live longer, healthier lives.
 Neuroscience backs this up, showing that the brain remains plastic—capable of change and growth—throughout our lives.
-Whether we’re learning a new language, picking up a musical instrument, or challenging ourselves with a new skill, the brain’s plasticity allows for continuous learning and adaptability, regardless of age.
+Whether we’re learning a new language, mastering a new cooking technique, or challenging ourselves with a new skill, the brain’s plasticity allows for continuous learning and adaptability, regardless of age.

 In a sense, age becomes less about the number of years we’ve lived and more about the attitude we bring to each stage.
 We’ve all met people who, despite their years, exude youthful curiosity and enthusiasm, as well as those who seem “old” even in their twenties.
 The difference is often mindset.
 When we adopt a growth-focused mindset, we open ourselves to new possibilities and experiences.
 This doesn’t mean we need to ignore age or strive to appear forever young.
 Rather, it’s about embracing each day as an opportunity to learn, grow, and contribute, irrespective of our age.